kyle-du/ServiceAgent/README.md

 ### 1. Setup
 - Clone this repository.
 Run `npm install` at project root.
 - Create a `.env` file in `./server/` and enter `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY`
-- Modify `target` in `./client/vite.config.ts` to reflect the domain and port where the server will run (default `localhost:3000` for demo purposes).
+- Modify `target` in `./client/vite.config.ts` to reflect the domain and port where the backend server will run (default `localhost:3000` for demo purposes).
 - Run `npm run dev` in project root to start backend + frontend

 ### 2. Assumptions & Tradeoffs